7amzaGH/UAV-Human-Localization/README.md

 Search and rescue (SAR) missions are time-critical.
 AlienSight is a fully autonomous UAV pipeline that:

 - **Detects humans** in aerial footage using a two-stage fine-tuned YOLOv8n model
-- **Geolocates each detection** by projecting bounding-box pixels into real-world GPS coordinates using only onboard telemetry no IMU, no depth sensor, no stereo camera
+- **Geolocates each detection** by projecting bounding-box pixels into real-world GPS coordinates using only standard UAV telemetry without LiDAR, stereo vision, or external positioning hardware
 - **Alerts the rescue team** automatically via email with GPS coordinates, a Google Maps link, and an annotated detection snapshot
-- **Runs on the edge** optimized for NVIDIA Jetson (PyTorch) and Qualcomm RB3 Gen 2 (ONNX/NPU)
+- **Runs on the edge** optimized for Qualcomm RB3 Gen 2 (ONNX/NPU)